matehat/brewer.js/formula/readme.md

 ```

   The second form is through an object, with keys being either versions, version ranges or the 'latest'
   keyword.
-The values can be a URL string or a function, like above :
+The values can be a URL string or a function, like above:

 ```coffeescript
   @urls